PNY CS3250 2TB

 • Sequential write speed is 14000 MB/s on PNY CS3250 2TB and 11000 MB/s on Western Digital WD Black SN8100 1TB.

-• SSD cache is HMB (Host Memory Buffer) on PNY CS3250 2TB and DRAM cache on Western Digital WD Black SN8100 1TB.
+• The cache type is HMB (Host Memory Buffer) on PNY CS3250 2TB and a dedicated DRAM cache on Western Digital WD Black SN8100 1TB.

 Specs Comparison